mendel5/alternative-front-ends/README.md

 - [Twidere X](https://github.com/TwidereProject/TwidereX-Android): Android, alternative front-end for Twitter, built mostly with Kotlin, in early stage

-- [Tweeterr](https://github.com/sherwyn11/Tweeterr): tweet from command line
+- [Tweeterr](https://github.com/sherwyn11/Tweeterr): A tool to use Twitter from the command line on the fly

-- [Tweet-app](https://github.com/rhysd/tweet-app): desktop Twitter client that only lets one tweet and they can't see timeline so they can be more productive
+- [Tweet-app](https://github.com/rhysd/tweet-app): Desktop Twitter client only for tweeting.
+Timeline never shows up

 - [Tweepy](https://github.com/tweepy/tweepy): Twitter for Python